orourkera/go-ruck-yourself/RuckTracker/blog_post_prompt.md

 ```

 ## Final Checklist Before Publishing:
+- [ ] Narrative-first structure: every H2 section has ≥2 narrative paragraphs
+- [ ] Lists are bracketed by paragraphs (no sections consisting only of bullets)
 - [ ] Primary keyword in title, H1, first paragraph, conclusion
 - [ ] 3+ semantic/related keywords used naturally
 - [ ] Meta description written and optimized